Sony Sports Network: Sony Sports Ten 3 Hindi

 Sony Sports Ten 3 Hindi is a Hindi-language channel, available in SD and HD format, that airs cricket matches from the Asia Cup, Sri Lanka, New Zealand and England cricket boards.
 It also broadcasts football matches. and UFC matches in the Hindi language.

 Sony Sports Ten 4 Tamil

 Sony Sports Ten 4 Tamil is a Tamil-language channel launched on 10 July 2025.
 It broadcasts Sony Sports Programme in Tamil commentary.

 Sony Sports Ten 4 Telugu

 Sony Sports Ten 4 Telugu is a Telugu channel launched on 10 July 2025.
 It broadcasts Sony Sports Programme in Telugu commentary.

+Sony Sports Ten 4 Kannada

+Sony Sports Ten 4 Kannada is a Kannada channel launched on 1st April 2026.
+It broadcasts Sony Sports Programme in Kannada commentary.

 Sony Sports Ten 5

 Sony Sports Ten 5 is an English-language channel originally launched as Sony Six in April 2012, before the acquisition of TEN.
 It has historically featured international cricket.

 Former channels

 Sony ESPN

 Sony KIX was launched on 8 April 2015, by what is now Sony Pictures Networks India, it was the second sports television channel launched by the company after Sony Six.
 The channel was rebranded as Sony ESPN on 17 January 2016.